Steven Cakebread Sells 2,000 Shares of Bill.com Holdings, Inc. (NYSE:BILL) Stock

-Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the stock in a transaction dated Thursday, July 29th.
-The stock was sold at an average price of $208.33, for a total transaction of $416,660.00.
-Following the transaction, the director now owns 2,000 shares of the company’s stock, valued at $416,660.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the business’s stock in a transaction on Thursday, August 5th.
+The shares were sold at an average price of $209.19, for a total transaction of $418,380.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.

 Steven Cakebread also recently made the following trade(s):